trvsdnn/blahed.com/dynamic/words/marketshare-is-distracting.md

 ## [Market Share is Distracting](/words/market-share-is-distracting)

-The war of marketshare is a war that shouldn't exist when you're in the business of making good products.
-Marketshare doesn't mean you have a good product, just that a lot of people use your product.
+The war of market share is a war that shouldn't exist when you're in the business of making good products.
+Market share doesn't mean you have a good product, just that a lot of people use your product.

 A recent quote from Eric Schmidt struck me as odd and confusing.